Audiveris/audiveris/docs/_pages/ui_tools/system.md

 | ---| --- | --- |
 | ![](../assets/images/system_broken.png) | ![](../assets/images/system_broken_before.png) |   ![](../assets/images/system_broken_after.png) |

-Since 5.2 release, we can manually fix this problem.
+Since the 5.2 release, we can manually fix this problem.

 We point at the upper system portion, and via the right-click popup menu, navigate to `System#n ...` and click on "_Merge with system below_".